top of page

 4.

-At Ikebana flower shows, why don't ikebana arrangements ever win awards?
+At Ikebana flower shows, why don't ikebana arrangements rarely win awards?

-While individual arrangers may submit their works in an Ikebana exhibit, arrangements at Ikebana flower shows are to be admired, enjoyed and contemplated, but not judged.
+While individual arrangers may submit their works in an Ikebana exhibit, arrangements at Ikebana flower shows are to be admired, enjoyed and contemplated.

 5.